matter-labs/zksync-lite-docs/docs/faq/security.md

 - Users do not need to monitor the network.
 - Private keys can be held in cold storage.
 - Operators can not steal funds or corrupt the zkSync state in any way.
-- Users can eventually withdraw their assets onto the mainnet, regardless of cooperation from zkSync operators.
+- Users can always withdraw their assets onto the mainnet, regardless of cooperation from zkSync operators.

 Several mechanisms are used to fulfill these guarantees, discussed below.

 ### Validity proofs

 zkSync is built on [zkRollup architecture](/faq/tech.md#zkrollup-architecture).
-This means, every single user transaction is verified by a smart contract on the Ethereum mainnet by means of verifying the proof of the validity of the block.
+This means, every single transaction is verified by a smart contract on the Ethereum mainnet by means of verifying the proof of the validity of the block.
 Thus, no operator can ever move the system into an incorrect state or take users' funds.